Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    In this workflow it is is important
    to convey mediadata and metadata that
    assists such active media processing operations.
-   This is workflow type will be adressed
+   This is workflow type is adressed
-   in the first profile.
+   in the first profile fmp4 ingest.

    In the second workflow, the encoded media is ingested